LuukvE/Luuk-Accounts/README.md

 // GET /trigger?id=<id>
 const trigger = (id: string) => void {
-  // Find the trigger, if not found or inactive redirect to link expired page
+  // Find the non-expired trigger, if not found redirect to link expired page
-  // Execute the trigger, if sign up or forgot password then also set cookie
+  // Execute the trigger and set cookie
-  // Update the trigger to active: false
+  // Update the trigger to expired: now()
   // Redirect to trigger redirect property
 };